jabs142/-mcp-workflow-orchestrator/README.md

 ### `validate_preset(request_id, account_id)`

-Validates that an account's preset has all required texture packing channels (r, g, b, a).
+Validates that an account's preset has naming configuration and all required 4-channel texture packing (r, g, b, a).

 **Example:**
 ```python